reworkhow/LPChoose.jl/tutorials/tutorial.md

 **Now 99% of the haplotypes are covered.
 Ideally 100% should be covered since the budget is set as the value we obtain from Application 1, but Application 2 uses an approximation method to significantly decrease the computation time when keeping the solution close enough to the true one.** Application 2 has three output files, including selected animals at each step (identified_animals.txt), haplotype coverage at each step (haplotype_coverage.txt) and genome coverage at each step (genome_coverage.txt).

-> Note: When running LPChoose multiple times without changing working directory, the output files will be replaced by the newest ones automatically.
+> Note: When running LPChoose multiple times without changing the working directory, the output files will be replaced by the newest ones automatically.

 **We can plot the genome and haplotype coverage at each step.**